 But this is no longer the case.
 Now when you go to your older Facebook Page posts, you’ll see that button…

 Of course, I wanted to be sure that this wasn’t some visual glitch, so I decided to test it out.
-I promoted this post from September 24 for three days at a massive budget of $5.
+I promoted this post from September 24 for three days at a massive A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. of $5.

 Guess what?
 It’s running.
 It’s actually doing pretty well, too.
 I’ve spent $2.70 to get 27 new clicks and 23 new actions.
 Here is the proof: